Raamlaxman: Career

-Raamlaxman started his own orchestra named as Amar - Vijay (Amar was his son's name).
-The famous comedian, Dada Kondke was impressed by him and approached him to compose the music for his Marathi comedy Pandu Hawaldar.
+The famous comedian, Dada Kondke was impressed by him and approached him to compose the music for his Marathi comedy Pandu Havaldar.
 Vijay, with his friend Raam, composed the music that went on to become a raging hit, and their alliance with Kondke did not break until the latter's death.
 Later, he did films with Manmohan Desai, Mahesh Bhatt, G.P.Sippy, Anil Ganguly and others.
 His favourite singers were Shailendra Singh and Usha Mangeshkar, while his favourite lyricist was Asad Bhopali.
 His releases were mostly with Ravindra Rawal.
 Although he frequently collaborated with Lata Mangeshkar and produced some of the biggest hits in his career.

 In 1981, Raamlaxman collaborated with Ravindra Rawal for movie Hum Se Badhkar Kaun.
 Song "Deva O Deva Ganpati Deva" got famous during that period.
 He has also given music for movies Hum Se Hai Zamana (1983), Woh Jo Hasina (1983), Deewana Tere Naam Ka (1987) and Aage Ki Soch (1988).